 Secondly, dill is a very important herb you need for your pickle.
 When you put in the jar, it will provide a nice herb aroma from the dill which will taste good.
 You can also add coriander seeds, but I did not use this ingredient in my recipe.

 Thirdly, you need water and vinegar.
 The vinegar is the main ingredient that will provide its sour taste of the pickle.
 For correct measurement, I am using a 1:2 ratio of the Vinegar and Water.
 For example, every 1 cup of water, I add 1/2 cup of vinegar.
 That is because I don't want my pickle to be too sour.
 This measurement is actually subjective since, in other recipes, they use a 1:1 ratio.
 If you prefer a stronger sourly taste, you can use this ratio if you want.

-And lastly, I add salt and sugar for taste.
+And lastly, I add salt and brown sugar for taste.
 The sugar will help reduce the acidic of the pickle.
+Also, It is much healthier than white sugar which is one reason why I prefer that type of sugar.
 On the other hand, some recipes used kosher salt, but I am using just ordinary iodized salt.
-Personally, I don’t notice any difference in my pickle.
+Personally, I don't notice any difference in my pickle.

 What are the kitchen appliances, or other things needed for this recipe?

 When making Dill Pickles Recipe, you will need a cooking pot or pan where you will be used to heat and mix the water, vinegar, salt, and sugar.
 And a Jar to put the pickle and the acidic liquid in the refrigerator.